AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/15/15_1_Transcript.md

 Entering the theta level with conscious awareness opens it up for you and brings it within reach.
 Another good reason to practice entering the theta level, remember we spoke earlier, that your brain will tend to speed up when you become mentally active and begin to analyze problems.
 So if you practice going to five cycles theta when you enter your level, if you make this your base, then it will be very easy to remain on ten cycles alpha.

 Now, what kind of problems might be rooted at theta?
-Well, those things that we talked about and called limiting belief systems, they could be rooted at theta.
+Well, those things that we talked about and called `limiting belief systems`, they could be rooted at theta.
 Why is that?
 Well, children function at much lower brain frequencies than adults.
 In fact, there's kind of a correlation between the child's age and the brain frequency that they're functioning at.

-For instance, a five-year-old child, their overall predominant brain frequency will be five cycles per second.
+For instance, a `five-year-old child, their overall predominant brain frequency will be five cycles per second`.
 When they focus their eyes, it'll be higher, of course.
 But much of the time, their functioning will be five cycles per second.

+11 Minutes

 And the parts of the brain associated with theta will be the active parts where their consciousness is and where they'll be making strong impressions.
 Now, what can happen?
-Maybe a five-year-old child is told that he's clumsy or that she's stupid, and the child simply accepts that.
-At that age, the child only reasons inductively, not deductively.
+Maybe a five-year-old child is told that he's clumsy or that she's stupid, and the child simply accepts that. `At that age, the child only reasons inductively, not deductively.`

-The child does not analyze information.
+`The child does not analyze information.
 The child simply records that information on the brain cells.
-And that information is there, and it stays there.
+And that information is there, and it stays there.`

 Now, when these levels are within reach, then you can enter your level and use the mirror of the mind to program yourself to accomplish your goals.
 And if the problems, the limiting belief systems, the negative programming that was inserted there so many years ago, if they're rooted at theta, your mind can reach them and can correct the problems.
 You do not necessarily need to deal specifically with the problem.